semaphoreci/docs/docs/account-management/scaleup-plan.md

 The Scaleup plan allows you to run an **unlimited** number of jobs in parallel and connect an **unlimited** number of self-hosted agents to your organization.

-**180,000** self-hosted agent minutes are available every month.
-Any additional self-hosted agent spending is charged at a rate of **$0.0005** per minute and additional usage is charged at a rate of **$0.0005** per minute.
+Self-hosted agent minutes are **unlimited and free of charge**.

 There is a **soft limit of 150** on parallelism and self-hosted agents to protect customers and the platform from unexpected spikes in traffic.
-This limit can be increased **free of charge** by contacting support.
+This limit can be increased **without additional costs** by contacting support.

 ## Cloud Machine types